-It’s possible to take in all of the southern and central peninsulas, either driving clockwise from Reykhólar or anti-clockwise from Hólmavík, with the epic falls of Dynjandi being an essential destination roughly half way along the route from either starting point.
+It’s possible to take in all of the southern and central peninsulas, either driving clockwise from Reykhólar or anti-clockwise from Hólmavík, with the epic falls of Dynjandi being the essential destination roughly halfway along the route from either starting point.

-However, this route then requires a bumpy mountain pass drive over Hrafnseyrarheiði, on a road that is often only accessible in the summer and occasionally testing, even in good weather.
+Beyond Dnyjandi, this route proceeds southwards either by a new road tunnel or a bumpy mountain pass drive over Hrafnseyrarheiði, on a road that is often only accessible in the summer and occasionally testing, even in good weather.

-The southern route to Dynjandi is shorter, albeit paved for less of its length from Flókalundur, but this path is generally less subject to closures in other seasons.
+The southern route to Dynjandi is shorter, albeit paved for less of its length from Flókalundur.

 Hornstrandir, the northern area of the Westfjords, is not particularly accessible by car and is a destination only for seriously determined hikers.